-A grade of "ML" (medical leave) is used when a student has an extended absence (over multiple weeks) due to a medical condition and/or hospitalization.
+A grade of "ML" (medical leave) is used when a student has an extended absence due to a medical condition and/or hospitalization.
 This indicates that the student was in good standing but was unable to attend school and therefore unable to earn the credits.